Working with automation projects

 -

-Select the workspace that you want to copy the project to, then click Copy.
+Select the workspace to copy the project to, then click Copy.

 File digitization

-To access digitization settings, click the dropdown indicator next to your project name, then select Digitization settings.
+Edit digitization settings from the Processing tab.
 Here, you can preview how changes impact machine-readable text with up to three documents from your project.
 The before-and-after preview shows a heat map overlay using a red-to-green gradient to represent OCR confidence for each word.
 Additionally, you can see a summary confidence score for the entire document.

 Any time you change digitization settings, all files in your project are redigitized.